openflighthpc/concertim-ansible-playbook/production/README.md

     --extra-vars @etc/globals.yaml \
     playbook.yml
   ```

+If the concertim openstack service components were installed, you will also need to:

 * Edit the concertim openstack service configuration file.
 See https://github.com/alces-flight/concertim-openstack-service/tree/master#configuration for details.
   ```bash
   $EDITOR /opt/concertim/etc/openstack-service/config.yaml